-The Financial Aid Package is a combination of financial aid resources (Grants, loans, work) put together by the college Financial Aid administrator and designed to meet, as closely as possible, a student's individual financial need.
-The amount and types of assistance in a package depend on the cost of attendance at a particular institution, student's need, availability of funds at the institution, and funds available from outside sources.
+The financial aid package is a combination of financial aid resources (grants, loans, work) put together by the college financial aid administrator and designed to meet, as closely as possible, a student's individual financial need.
+The amount and types of assistance in a package depend on the cost of attendance at a particular institution, the student's need, availability of funds at the institution, and funds available from outside sources.
 Thus, a student may be offered two different financial aid packages if he or she applies to two different schools.
 It pays for a student to shop around and compare not only the dollars offered, but also the composition of the financial aid package each institution offers.
-The examples in the chart above illustrate different packages of financial aid which a student might be offered at two different schools: School A which costs \$5,000 to attend and School B which costs \$10,000.
+The following examples illustrate different packages of financial aid which a student might be offered at two different schools: School A which costs \$5,000 to attend and School B which costs \$10,000.